 This example scenario and list of potentially eligible infrastructure activities are illustrative and not meant to be comprehensive.
 Interested applicants are encouraged to contact the Bureau to explore their projects and the TIFIA TOD eligibilities further.

-▼ 3.3: Can TIFIA TOD loans finance "vertical" costs of private development?
-What is "joint development" and can TIFIA loans finance it?
+3.3) What is "joint development" and can TIFIA loans finance it?